MCorentin/run_pilon_batches.sh/README.md

 # run_pilon_batches.sh
 Script to run pilon by batches of sequences, developed to avoid out of memory issues.

+# Installation & Dependencies
+You just have to git clone the project and launch the bash script "run_pilon_batches.sh" (see usage for more details).

+The only tool needed by the script is a working version of "pilon" (https://github.com/broadinstitute/pilon).
+This script has been tested with pilon v1.22

 # Input
 Same as pilon, a fasta file and bam files (reads aligned to the assembly).
 This script also needs the fasta index (.fai) to get the scaffolds IDs (then uses pilon --targets option to launch pilon on these Ids).